 The cashmere stripe trousers in grey tones—originally from morning dress—are commonly worn with black lounge.
 Oddjob’s trousers have double forward pleats and plain hems.
 His white shirt has a wing collar, front placket and double cuffs.
 Though the wing collar was once worn with morning dress—like the striped trousers are—it is too formal for black lounge.
 A wing collar also should not be worn with a four-in-hand tie—though it once was the norm.
 The inappropriate mixing of formalities is what identifies Oddjob as a servant.
 His black, military-like derby shoes are also not up to the same formality as black lounge.

 Oddjob’s black, flat-crowned bolwer hat—his most famous accessory made by Lock & Co.—is unusual for a servant, but it is the perfect match for his black lounge outfit.
+The crown is straight at the sides and mostly flat on top but has a gently domed shape, which is perfectly flat on top.
+The brim curves up at the sides, but instead of curling in at the edge, it folds in sharply so it has a pointed edge to use as a weapon.
 Two examples of the hat used in the film have been sold at auction.
 The first was sold at Christie’s in South Kensington on 17 September 1998 for £62,000.
 The second was sold by Julien’s Auctions in June 2006 for $33,600.